Our homemade wholemeal bread is so easy to make. Cut out the sugar now and make this today!

 Homemade Wholemeal Bread

-- 500 g wholemeal spelt flour or wholemeal flour
+- 1.1 lbs wholemeal spelt flour or wholemeal flour

 Join the Discussion!